datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 - The RDS username, password and connection port will be the same as the source RDS instance.

-- The staging RDS instance created during the execution of the stepfunction will be deleted when the execution is completed.
+- The staging RDS instance created during the execution of the step function is deleted on every terminal outcome, whether the execution succeeds or fails.
+See [Manual recovery](#manual-recovery-orphaned-staging-clone) as a backstop.

-- The masked RDS snapshot created during the execution of the stepfunction will be preserved when the execution is completed.
+- The masked RDS snapshot created during a successful execution is retained, ready for provisioning non-production databases.

 ## AWS Statemachine definition